+Within one (1) year from the effective date of this Permit, the Permittee shall update the QA Manual to meet requirements of this Section.
 The Permittee shall continue to implement and maintain a Quality Assurance (QA) Manual that describes sample collection and analyzes processes.
 If the Permittee collects samples or conducts sample analysis in house, the Permittee shall obtain a copy of the applicable QA procedures.
 The QA Manual shall be available for review by ADEQ upon request.
 The QA Manual shall be updated as necessary to reflect current conditions, and shall describe the following:

 - 1. Project management including: - a.
 Roles and responsibilities of the participants; - b.
 Qualifications of persons collecting samples; - c.
 Purpose of sample collection; - d.
 Matrix to be sampled; - e.
 The analytes or compounds being measured; and - f.
-Applicable surface water quality standards that are established at the time the permit becomes effective. - 2.
+Applicable surface water quality standards that are established at the time this Permit becomes effective. - 2.
 Sample collection procedures including: - a.
-Equipment used; - Type and number of samples to be collected including QA/QC (Quality Assurance/Quality Control) samples (i.e., background samples, duplicates, and equipment or field banks); - c.
+Equipment used; - Type and number of samples to be collected including QA/QC (Quality Assurance/Quality Control) samples (i.e., background samples, duplicates, and equipment or field banks);

+- c.
 Preservatives and holding times for the samples; and - d.
 Chain of custody procedures. - 3.
 Specification of approved analytical method(s) including: - a.
-Limits of Detection (LOD) and Limits of Quantitation (LOQs) - Required quality control (QC) results to be reported (e.g., matrix spike recoveries, duplicate relative percent differences, blank contamination, laboratory control sample recoveries, surrogate spike recoveries, etc.) and acceptance criteria; and - Corrective actions to be taken by the Permittee or the laboratory as a result of problems identified during QC checks. - 4.
-How the Permittee will perform data review; complete DMRs and records used to report results to ADEQ; resolve data quality issues; and identify limitations on the use of the data.

-B. Sample Collection
+Limits of Detection (LOD) and Limits of Quantitation (LOQs) - b.
+Required quality control (QC) results to be reported (e.g., matrix spike recoveries, duplicate relative percent differences, blank contamination, laboratory control sample recoveries, surrogate spike recoveries, etc.) and acceptance criteria; and - c.
+Corrective actions to be taken by the Permittee or the laboratory as a result of problems identified during QC checks. - 4.
+How the Permittee will perform data review; complete DMRs and records used to report results to ADEQ; resolve data quality issues; and identify limitations on the use of the data. - B. Sample Collection